niketanpansare/incubator-systemml/src/main/cpp/README.md

 Though, SystemML will work with other open-source BLAS version, we recommend using Intel MKL.

-1. Download community version of [Intel MKL](https://software.intel.com/sites/campaigns/nest/)
+1. Download and install community version of [Intel MKL](https://software.intel.com/sites/campaigns/nest/).
+Intel requires you to first register your email address and then sends the download link to your email address with license key.

 2. Compile systemml shared library